palanca1818/marc/Introduction.md

 - [Fontastic](http://fontastic.me/)
 - [Pictos](http://pictos.cc/server/)

 Probably, you can find those more convenient for your needs - no problems.
-That's a question of taste, we are not jelous :) .
+That's a question of taste, we are not jealous :) .
 However, you should understand, that fontello is much more, than just a usual font creation tool:

-1. We not only "take" from opensource community (we use fonts by other authors), but we also "give back" our programming experience and our libraries.
+1. We not only "take" from open source community (we use fonts by other authors), but we also "give back" our programming experience and our libraries.
 For example, see [svg2ttf](https://github.com/fontello/svg2ttf) / [ttf2woff](https://github.com/fontello/ttf2woff) / [ttf2eot](https://github.com/fontello/ttf2eot) / [svgpath](https://github.com/fontello/svgpath) .
 Also, all fontello code is open.
-2. Very often alternate commercial projects just use artworks of opensourse developpers to promote their paid services, and return nothing back to community.
-May be, that's ok for iconic fonts creation, but too few in general for moving progress forward.
-Yes, many opensourse licences allows such use, but...
+2. Very often alternate commercial projects just use artworks of open source developers to promote their paid services, and return nothing back to community.
+Maybe that's ok for iconic fonts creation, but that's not good enough for the future.
+Yes, many open source licenses allow such use, but...
 3. Since we provide high-quality service free, commercial "competitors" can't take money from you for the same things :)
 4. We don't need to push you create accounts to store your projects.
 Since we can suggest more effective and safe options: github + [API](https://github.com/fontello/fontello#developers-api) for your [workflow intergation](https://github.com/fontello/fontello/wiki/How-to-save-and-load-projects).
-5. Fontello has much higher technical level, than competitors - we don't optimize it for making money, we optimize it for best quality.
+5. Fontello has much higher technical level than competitors - we don't optimize it for making money, we optimize it for best quality.
 For example, we show icons on preview via fonts, while others use SVG kludges like raphael.
 So, our preview show exactly what you get in final result.
 6. You can participate in development, for fun, for glory and for training skills :) .
-Fontello is opensource.
+Fontello is open source.